 It is recognized that there are many factors and criteria, both subjective and objective, to be considered in recommending an individual for academic advancement.
-The criteria are related to the individual's performance in the areas of Scholarship of Discovery, Integration, Application, and Teaching, as well as University Citizenship in the Department, the Campus, the College, the University, and to the Public (Appendix III).
-It is also recognized the faculty differ in the nature of their appointments and that those that have administrative assignments devote a significant amount of time to those duties.
+The criteria are related to the individual's performance in the areas of Research, Teaching, and Service.
+It is also recognized that faculty differ in the nature of their appointments and that those that have administrative assignments devote a significant amount of time to those duties.
 For faculty who have administrative appointments, qualifications for tenure and promotion from Assistant to Associate Professor will be evaluated in light of the time assigned for administrative duties.